-These conditions are not present at birth but develop later.
-They can be further be split into primary or secondary.
+- These conditions are not present at birth but develop later and can be primary or secondary.
 Primary myocardial diseases affect the heart muscle which results in the heart being unable to function as it should, which can lead to heart failure.
 Secondary myocardial diseases are due to inflammation of the heart muscle caused by an infection.

 Heart diseases can ultimately lead to heart failure, in which the heart is no longer able to do its job effectively enough to meet the body’s needs.
 It may be left sided, right sided or both.
 As the heart fails, fluid builds up which is known as congestive heart failure.

 The heart is a hollow, muscular organ which consists of four chambers.
-The two at the top are known as the atria, the bottom chambers are the ventricles.
+The two top chambers are the atria, the bottom chambers are the ventricles.
 The chambers are separated by valves, known as atrioventricular valves which prevent blood travelling in the wrong direction.
 The tricuspid valve is on the right and the mitral is on the left.

 Symptoms can vary depending on the type of heart disease your cat has.
-In some cases, there may be no symptoms at all and the condition is picked up during a routine examination.
+In some cases, the cat may be asymptomatic and heart disease comes to light during a routine health check.

-Dilated cardiomyopathy is a disease in which the muscle of the heart becomes thinner than normal and is seen primarily in middle-aged to older cats.
-The left ventricle is enlarged and the wall of the heart is weak and flaccid.
+A disease in which the muscle of the heart becomes thinner than normal and occurs primarily in middle-aged to older cats.
+The left ventricle enlarges and the wall of the heart is weak and flaccid.
 This impacts on the heart’s ability to contract.
 It was once linked to a deficiency in taurine (an essential amino acid), but cat food manufacturers have added taurine to cat food so dilated cardiomyopathy is now quite rare.

 Chronic degenerative heart disease